 Ingredients You’ll Need

-- ¾ tsp salt: Balances sweetness and enhances flavor complexity.
+- Salt: Balances sweetness and amplifies the lemon flavor perfectly.

 You’ll find the full ingredient list, instructions, and print option in the recipe card below.